 Podesta asked Hayden to reconsider the restrictions imposed on Cray.

 Hayden returned to the NSA headquarters in Fort Meade, Maryland to work out what to do.
-On his next trip to Washington, D.C., he told White House staff his decision: Cray could export to wherever they want, barring a few countries that were deemed too high-risk.
+On his next trip to Washington, D.C., he told White House staff his decision: Cray could export to wherever they want - barring a select few countries that were deemed too high-risk for business.

 "It wasn't computing power we were limiting, just a few actors we didn't want to have it, and the rationale behind that was there was a changing definition of what constituted security," he said.